scaleoutsystems/ASSIST-workshop-120522/README.md

 This is an example of how we attached a client using a pre-configured GPU instance in AWS EC2.
 We used the US East (N. Virginia) region, so you might need to adjust AMIs if you use a different region.

 1. Launch a GPU-equipped intance using a Amazon Linux AMI preconfigured with Nvidia drivers and Nvidia-docker.
-We used g3.4xlarge (M60) and the AMI "Deep Learning AMI GPU CUDA 11.4.3 (Amazon Linux 2) 20220316".
+We used 'g3.4xlarge (M60)' and the AMI 'Deep Learning AMI GPU CUDA 11.4.3 (Amazon Linux 2) 20220316'.
-2. Follow the general instruction above to clone this repository and stage the dataset.
+2. Follow the general instruction above to clone this repository, stage the dataset, and add 'client.yaml'.
-3. Create the client.yaml file (the easiest is to use an editor such as vim and copy-paste the content)
-4. This AMI does not come with docker-compose, so we will instead start the client using Docker:
+3. This AMI does not come with docker-compose, so we will instead start the client using Docker:

 Build the image:
 ```